-Resident physicians from other countries who complete their training here on J-1 visa waivers are required to return to their home countries for two years before they can apply for reentry.
-The Conrad 30 program allows up to 30 physicians in each state to stay in the United States if they agree to practice in underserved areas for three years.
+Resident physicians from other countries who complete their training here on J-1 visa waivers are required to return to their home countries for two years before they can apply for re-entry.
+The Conrad 30 program allows up to 30 physicians in each state to stay in the U.S. if they agree to practice in underserved areas for three years.

 "Many communities, including rural and low-income urban districts, have problems meeting their patient care needs and depend on the physicians in this program to provide health care services," the AAFP said.

 (The recently passed House version of the Health and Economic Recovery Omnibus Emergency Solutions Act would permanently authorize the Conrad 30 waiver; in its present form, however, that legislation is unlikely to pass the Senate.)